Carol Cram with her arms wide standing in a field in front of the skyline of San Gimignano in Tuscany

 Ponte Vecchio in Florence

-During the middle of the day, opt for lesser known but still amazing sites, such as the Masaccio frescoes in the Brancacci Chapel across the river from central Florence and the Museo Nazionale di San Marco which houses the frescoes by Fra Angelico.
+To beat the mid-day crowds, opt for lesser known but still amazing sites, such as the Masaccio frescoes in the Brancacci Chapel across the river from central Florence, the medieval Palazzo Davanzatti, and the Museo Nazionale di San Marco which houses the frescoes by Fra Angelico.

 Here are sightseeing suggestions for Florence.
 Make sure you purchase tickets ahead of time for the Uffizi and the Accademia.